jernwerber/jernwerber/docs/_posts/2024-02-18-data-driven-disappointment-with-d3-js-part-4.md

 - We can assign the inner text of each `<tspan>` using the `text()` method and an arrow function that returns the value of each datum.
 In this case, that value is a line of text.
 - We see the same arrow function structure, `(d,i) => 24 * i`, we just saw earlier, except the index, `i`, is being used to calculate the y-offset of each line.
 The first line (`i = 0`) has no offset (i.e., `24 * 0 = 0`), while the second line (`i = 1`) is offset by `24` units since `24 * 1 = 24`.

 _Whew!
 That's a lot to take in, and there's still a bit more depth to cover, as alluded to, for adding labels to the chart.
 Until next time!
-(Part 5 in progress, but you can see the code above)_
+(Part 5 in progress, but you can see the code as part of the example above.
+You can also continue on to a brief interlude with a more complex product in the next post, [{{ page.next.title }}]({{ page.next.url }}))_